Biochemist: Career Profile & Recommended Education

 Undergraduate courses generally cover topics including bacteriology and inorganic chemistry.
 Students may also spend significant time in the laboratory to gain a deeper understanding of biological processes.
 Advanced level programs may take from 2-4 years to complete.
 Students may be able to design their own course of study based on their interests.
 For instance, those interested in plant biochemistry may propose research projects, a thesis or dissertation on topics like photosynthesis.

-Related to Biochemist: Profile and Recommended Education for a Career in Biochemistry
+Related to Biochemist: Career Profile & Recommended Education

 - Recently Updated